BlaT2512/HydroSoil/README.md

 ### v0.2 [PLANNED]
 #### Planned Features:
-- Automatic Updates - Detection of new release of hydrOS from Github and downloading required files and installing them
 - Updates for HydroUnit's over-air when detected
+- Get list of available WiFi networks and allow user to connect to them